TrungVuHD/9Laravel/readme.md

 9Laravel is a web application that tries to mimic the functionality and design of the famous 9GAG website.

-The existence of such an application relies in the fact that the author tried to gain more experince with the Laravel framework.
+The existence of such an application relies in the fact that the author tried to gain more experience with the Laravel framework.

 ## Dependencies